DataDog/documentation/content/integrations/cloud_foundry.md

 There are three points of integration with Datadog, each of which achieves a different goal:

 * **Datadog Agent BOSH release** — Install the Datadog Agent on every node in your deployment to track system, network, and disk metrics.
 Enable any other Agent checks you wish.
 * **Datadog Firehose Nozzle** — Deploy one or more Datadog Firehose Nozzle jobs.
-Each job taps into your deployment's Loggregator Firehose and sends all metrics it sees to Datadog.
+The jobs tap into your deployment's Loggregator Firehose and send all non-container metrics to Datadog.
 * **Datadog plugin for BOSH Health Monitor** — Configure your BOSH Director's Health Monitor to send heartbeats (as metrics) and alerts (as events) from each node's BOSH Agent to Datadog.

 If you do NOT administer a Cloud Foundry deployment—i.e. if you're an end user deploying applications onto a Cloud Foundry deployment—this page cannot help you.

 # Prerequisites

 You need to have a working Cloud Foundry deployment and access to the BOSH Director that manages it.
-You also need BOSH CLI to deploy each integration, though you may use either major version—[v1](https://bosh.io/docs/bosh-cli.html) or [v2](https://bosh.io/docs/cli-v2.html#install).
+You also need BOSH CLI to deploy each integration.
+You may use either major version of the CLI—[v1](https://bosh.io/docs/bosh-cli.html) or [v2](https://bosh.io/docs/cli-v2.html#install).

 To configure the Datadog plugin for BOSH Health Monitor, you need access to the `state.json` (or similarly named) file that accurately reflects the current state of your BOSH Director.